William G Macfarlane,

 - Ed.
 G. Mengoli, Bologna – Fot.
 G. Modiano e Co., Milano

 Giovanni Mengoli, Bologna (30 August 1860 to 15 January 1926) photographer and postcard publisher, 98 Zamboni, Bologna between 1900 and 1915.
-Mengoli commissioned local topographicals from Milanese publishers Guido Modiano (qv) and Menotti Bassani (qv).
+Mengoli commissioned local topographicals from Milanese publishers Guido Modiano (below) and Menotti Bassani (qv).
 Mengoli edited and published Bologna Scomparsa, a series of twenty postcards reproducing views and costumes characteristic of the late nineteenth century and five similar series entitled Ancient Bologna which featured earlier times.
-His son Corrado moved to Rhodes in 1924 to direct the construction of the road network of the islands of the then Italian Dodecanese39.
+His son Corrado moved to Rhodes in 1924 to direct the construction of the road network of the islands of the then Italian Dodecanese.

 John Menzies & Company